giantswarm/docs/src/content/guides/recommendations-and-best-practices/index.md

 There are a few questions that you might want to answer to determine the right size for your cluster:

-1. What kind of environment are you targetting? (short test, development, QA, production)
+1. What kind of environment are you targeting? (short test, development, QA, production)
 2. What kind of workloads will be running in there and how much resources do they need?

 In general a cluster that will only be short-lived and for testing purposes only can be rather small and doesn't need much buffer.